Education creates pathways towards equity and justice.

 Youth Voices Programs

 Mentoring youth to become effective storytellers and leaders.
 Example: Dream Club Internship.

 Audience Engagement: Panel Discussions, Creative Workshops, Community Dialogues

 Engaging audiences with experts, artists, and each other.
 Examples: Performance talkbacks, CBT Workshops developing new plays, using theatre facilitation for strategy planning.

 Artists and participants become co-creators while exploring a variety of topics – housing scarcity, immigrant rights, human-trafficking, etc.

-While we have three strategies through which we work, we strive to have multiple strategies for each project depending upon the needs and goals of the project.
+While we have three main strategies through which we work, we strive to have multiple, specific strategies for each project depending upon the needs and goals of the project.